matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ### Base Images issues

-- `alpine` - in Docker world image as small and compact as possible.
+- `alpine`: In Docker world image as small and compact as possible.
 No npm.
-- `node:alpine` - alpine version of node.
+- `node:alpine`: Alpine version of node.

 **Missing files**

 - Make sure that created index.js and package.json are copied to container image.
-Container has its own filesystem.
+- Container has its own filesystem.
-- `COPY` - instruction to move file and folders from our local system to filesystem in container.
+- `COPY`: Instruction to move file and folders from our local system to filesystem in a container.
     - `COPY <path on your machine> <path inside container>`

 ```console